01 • The Problem ——————

 Research

-Audited Home Depot, Lowe's, Amazon, NAPA, Walmart, and Baymard Institute for fitment messaging patterns and deep-link flows:
+Audit: Home Depot, Lowe's, Amazon, NAPA, Walmart, and Baymard Institute for fitment messaging patterns and deep-link flows:

 • Validated research goals with UXR and confirmed the PDP as the right intervention point.